jmonster/podhnologic/README.md

 # iPod

-- `--ipod` is shorthand for 256-kbps AAC
+- `--ipod` is shorthand for 256 kbps AAC
 - if `--codec alac` is also specified, it'll be down-sampled to 16-bit 44.1kHz to (allegedly) prevent track skipping.
 - Moves the moov atom at the beginning of the file, which is useful for streaming and playback compatibility.
 - Eliminates all metadata except for `title`, `artist`, `album`, `date`, `track`, `genre`, and `disc`